 Not everything is going to be able to come with your loved one to their new home, and some of the things they are leaving behind may have significant sentimental value.
 In the modern era, there is always a way to savor a memory.

 One way to help your loved one cope with the parting of an item is to take a picture of it and then record them telling a story about each item.
 This way, even though the physical item may be gone, the memory remains.

 4. Organize Backwards

 Usually, in a move, you pick out the stuff you don’t want and then pick the rest to go with you.
 In Jamie Novak’s book “Keep This Toss That,” Novak suggests to try the opposite out in this case and pack up the things you want to keep first.

 This leaves room for anything left behind to be thoroughly examined as the move draws near.

 Cornerstone Senior Living Has Just The Right Space For Your Loved One

 Making the transition to a senior assisted living community can be a stressful experience.
 At Cornerstone Senior Living, we are proud to say that our communities have been meticulously designed with your loved one’s emotional and physical well-being in mind.
-Call us today to schedule a tour of one of our 8 facilities.
+Schedule a tour at one of our 8 facilities.